About the student competition

 - Team members can cross institutional and geographic (e.g., country) boundaries

-- Submit proof of ‘students in good standing’ letters for each team member on their University’s letterhead from a faculty member or Department Head.
+- Submit proof of ‘students in good standing’ letters or Proof of Registration for each team member on their University’s letterhead from a faculty member or Department Head.
 (Note: It is possible that more than one University will be represented on a single team.)
 (Due AFTER event)

 - Register your Event to compete (Due at least 2 WEEKS BEFORE event).